Kat Dahlia: Early life

-Musical career
+Career

 After self-financing an extended play (EP) and a music video, Dahlia was discovered by Vested in Culture VP of A&R Amanda Berkowitz.
 Berkowitz quickly brought Dahlia to the attention of veteran record executive Sylvia Rhone.
 In 2012, describing Dahlia as "more than just a pop artist", Rhone signed her to her newly launched label, Vested in Culture (VIC), a joint venture with Epic Records.
 Dahlia's debut album was originally set to come out in 2014, becoming VIC's inaugural release.

 Dahlia's first single and video for VIC, was the track "Gangsta", which MTV called "filled to the brim with fierce rapping".
 The video, filmed in Miami, reflects the difficulties of her earlier life.
 The video was directed by Samantha Lecca and premiered via Vevo, on March 5, 2013.
 Also in March, Dahlia was selected as a BET "Music Matters" artist.
-"Gangsta" was featured in the background of the September 24, 2014 Season 16 Premiere of Law & Order: Special Victims Unit, Girls Disappeared.
+"Gangsta" was featured in the background of the September 24, 2014, Season 16 Premiere of Law & Order: Special Victims Unit, Girls Disappeared.

 Dahlia digitally released three songs, "Gangsta", "Money Party", and "Mirror" on March 5, 2013.
 On December 17, 2013, she released her song "Crazy" for free on her website.
 Her debut My Garden was released on January 15, 2015.
 The album debuted at number 54 on the US Billboard 200 chart.
 My Garden received generally positive reviews from music critics.
 At Metacritic, which assigns a normalized rating out of 100 to reviews from critics, the album received an average score of 63, which indicates "generally favorable reviews", based on four reviews.

 Kat Dahlia released her third EP, titled 20s, 50s, 100s, via SoundCloud on May 9, 2016, which features three songs, "Run It Up", "Voices in My Head" and "Lion".

 In May 2017, Dahlia released the song "Friday Night Majic", which was intended as the lead single from her planned second studio album, Naked Lady and a White Horse.
 The album was produced by J Roc and originally scheduled to be released in July 2017, but did not eventuate.
 On July 21, 2017, Dahlia released the single "Body and Soul" to all streaming platforms and also uploaded a lyric video to her YouTube Vevo channel.

 On May 4, 2018, after creating his For the Culture Playlist, which included Miguel's single "Come Through and Chill", Salaam Remi released the EP South Beach Social Club, a collaboration with Dahlia.

+In 2022, Dahlia helped co-write with Joel DELEŌN, Gale, and DallasK on the former's song "COCO".